Japan PM, finance minister face mounting pressure over suspected cronyism scandal

 Sagawa headed the ministry division that submitted the documents before he was tapped as tax agency chief in July, an appointment critics saw as a reward for his efforts to diffuse the issue with his statements to parliament last year.

-Aso and Abe have both defended the appointment as “appropriate” and Aso has said he will not resign.
+Aso and Abe have both defended the appointment as“appropriate” and Aso has said he will not resign.

 “If these documents were falsified, the entire cabinet should resign,” tweeted Mizuho Fukushima, a lawmaker with the tiny opposition Social Democratic Party.